TakenKills/discord.js-casanova/README.md

   constructor() {
     super({
       name: "Name of the event.",
-      once: false, // <optional> weather the event should be emitted once or not.
+      once: false, // <optional> Wether the event should be emitted once or not.
     });
   }